28 April 2025

 Exploring Test-Driven Development (TDD) in Real-World Scenarios

 In the world of software development, Test-Driven Development (TDD) stands out as a guiding beacon that emphasises writing tests before code.
 While the theory of TDD is well-documented, applying it to real production codebases often reveals a much more nuanced picture.
-In this post, we will delve into the practical aspects of TDD, drawing lessons from real-world examples.
+Teams encounter unexpected constraints — time pressures, legacy architecture, unclear requirements, and the sheer organisational inertia that resists process change.
+In this post, we delve into the practical aspects of TDD, drawing lessons from real-world examples across industries, and examining both what works and what commonly goes wrong.

 The Foundation of TDD